6.1.1 The Definition of ‘Political’

 “the activity of attending to the general arrangements of a set of people whom chance or choice have brought together.
 In this sense, families, clubs, and learned societies have their ‘politics’.” [p.
 112]

-This definition encompasses the multi-level and diverse nature of what this book refers to as the Political Dimension of governance, which consists of:
+This definition of political encompasses the multi-level and diverse nature of what this book refers to as the Political Dimension of governance.
+It consists of:

 ● the processes by which people are appointed to take decisions on behalf of others;

 ● their organisation and performance when exercising their authority;

 ● and the mechanisms by which the population interacts with those who hold positions of authority.